 Launched in April 2019 and headquartered in Seattle, Washington, Copper is quickly becoming a popular option for teens and parents.

-This debit card often ranks among the top debit cards for kids and teens because of its app, which features an extensive selection of tools and learning resources that are free to all users.
+This free debit card ranks high among the top debit cards for kids and teens mostly because of its app – which features an extensive selection of tools and learning resources.

 Who is it For?

 Good candidate: teenagers who want financial independence and are going to take advantage of educational resources available to them.

 Copper is great for teens between the ages of 13 and 18, but Copper doesn’t actually specify a minimum or maximum age required for this account.
 Rather, only those 18 years old or older may open an account and all others must have an authorized user, a parent or guardian.
 With that said, teenagers are the target audience for this product.

 Fees: no monthly service fee or subscription fee, no low balance fee, no ATM fee for in-network ATMs, no transfer fees, no overdraft fees

 One of Copper’s main hooks is that it is a financial literacy app as much as it is a safe debit card for teens.
 On the teen side, the app is full of educational material carefully curated by financial literacy experts.
 And unlike other products that also offer resources of this kind, Copper’s tools are not reading-heavy (which may cause many teens to lose interest).